Community Heritage Grants

 All allocations of grants are based on the recommendations of assessors and availability of funds.
 No applicant can be guaranteed funding nor can any applicant be guaranteed funding to the full amount requested.
 Funding varies from year to year and it is not possible to fund all worthwhile projects.

-Community Heritage Grants guidelines
+Community Heritage Grants Guidelines

 More about the Community Heritage Grants program

-The following supporting documents are also available for reference:
+The following supporting documents are also available:

 - Project summary documents from previous funding rounds